 Exterior lifts - drop off the shoes as a pair, along with a signed copy of our Lift Policy

 Interior lifts - drop off either the single shoe you want the lift to fit into OR a tracing of the insole from one of your shoes.
-Note: if you plan to switch the lift from shoe to shoe, use an insole from one of your smallest pair of shoes.
+Note: If you plan to switch the lift from shoe to shoe, use an insole from one of your smallest pair of shoes.

 What is the cost ?